 In January 2020, HWPUD completed a Water Master Plan which identified twelve critical infrastructure improvements needed over the next several years in order to maintain current water quality delivery service to our customers.
 In January 2021, HWPUD completed a Water Rate Study and Cost of Service Analysis which concluded a water rate increase is necessary in order to support the critical priority one infrastructure improvements.

 On May 18, 2021, the Board of Directors approved a Water Rate increase of 5% and on June 15, 2021 a Service Development Charge increase for new meters effective August 1, 2021.
-To see the upcoming rates, click here to view 2021 Rates and Fees
+To see the current rates and fees, click here to view 2021 Rates and Fees

-In 2019 HWPUD added a new service fee for Backflow testing, click here to view current 2019 Rates and Fees.
+In 2019 HWPUD added a new service fee for Backflow testing, click here to view 2019 Rates and Fees.

 In 2015 HWPUD increased the base water rates in order to implement the District’s engineer’s recommendation’s for its long range planning, click here to view 2015 Rates and Fees.